Pre workout supplements are often hyped the same way as action movies.

 But let’s not write this supplement off entirely.
 I’ve certainly seen worse!

-I'm now going to look at MaxxMuscle's new formula in more depth, so you can see exactly what you are getting in every scoop.
+I’m now going to look at MaxxMuscle’s new pre workout formula in more depth, so you can see exactly what you are getting in every scoop.

 We’ll start with the big one…

 When DMAA was banned in 2013, the supplement industry spent a couple of years scrambling to find a new “next big thing” in exotic stimulants.